 Medgar's Funeral & End of Jackson Movement (June)

-Selma — Cracking the Wall of Fear (Jan-June)
+Selma — Breaking the Grip of Fear (Jan-June)

 St. Augustine FL, Movement — 1963